awkannan/luddite_docs/group_buy/updates.md

 # Updates for the Luddite Group Buy

+## November 19, 2018

+The M2 Hardware arrived!
+I spent some time kitting it all out this weekend, so as soon as the Pro Micros arrive, I can make complete kits and ship them.

+I tried a Luddite in a low profile aluminum case.
+Unfortunately, it's too tall to fit, even with all the mods I did to make it as short as possible.
+This is sad and unfortunate, but at least some cases do work!

 ## November 12, 2018

 No new updates today in terms of kits shipping.
 M2 standoffs arrived, but we're still waiting on Pro Micros and M2 screws.